gbmhunter/blog/content/posts/2015/03-31-march-2015-updates/_index.md

 * Moved the info on SEPIC converters from the {{% link text="Power Regulators page" src="/electronics/components/power-regulators" %}} onto it's own [SEPIC Converters page](/electronics/components/power-regulators/sepic-converters).

-* Moved the {{% link text="Load Switches page" src="/electronics/circuit-design/power-management/load-switches" %}} so that it is a child of {{% link text="Power Management" src="/electronics/circuit-design/power-management" %}}.
+* Moved the [Load Switches page](/electronics/circuit-design/load-switches/) so that it is a child of {{% link text="Power Management" src="/electronics/circuit-design/power-management" %}}.

   	{{% figure src="high-side-mosfet-load-switch-schematic.png" width="608px" caption="A high-side load switch made from a N-Channel and P-Channel MOSFET."  %}}